kavinduravishka/kerastfML/README.md

 			Learn: class that runs learning tasks on the model given data.
 It is tied to one or more models to perform dynamic operations.
 				It encapsulates tasks like

+                1) train models
-				1) making prediction
+				2) making prediction
-				2) extracting features
+				3) extracting features
-				3) serializing and deserializing trained model from a file.
+				4) serializing and deserializing trained model to/from a file.

 				It connects model and data, kinda like the C in MVC.